lohszeying/genshin-calculator/README.md

 ~~Push your project to Github then to Heroku via Github.
 It is important for root directory to contain `package.json` file as Heroku requires it.
 The current `package.json` file in root directory is used to set up backend only.~~

-### Render
+### Render/Vercel

-As of 15/01/23, backend is hosted with render.
+As of 15/01/23, backend is hosted with Render / Vercel.